 While gaining new members might seem like a steep climb after all the work required to launch your membership site, it’s still not impossible if you have the right strategy in mind.

 Let’s quickly recap the different ways you can use to get new members:

 For starters, you want to give subscribed members a place to engage and interact with each other by creating an online community.
-This encourages new users to join your membership site as well so they can be a part of a growing community of like-minded people.
+This also encourages new users to join your membership site so they can be a part of a growing community of like-minded people.

 Another great way to create hype around your membership site is by organizing events and hosting contests and challenges.
-It creates room for new users to give your brand a shot and see if your membership content is the ideal solution for them.
+It allows new users to give your brand a shot and see if your membership content is the ideal solution for them.

 Do you know of any other ways to get new members once the initial membership launch is done?
 Let us know in the comments box below.